tf4farmer/vmbusify/README.md

 #### 4.2.2 command-listener

-this entity only deploys on physical machine endpoint, listen on tcp 127.0.0.1:6543, providing an operation interface for command line tools such as vmbusifyctl and vmbusifyexec. we defined two types of commands, the first class is built-in commands for controlling the vmbus-tunnel, for example, connect to or disconnect from given target virtual machine, the second class is application specified commands, for example, execute ping command on given target virtual machine. actually, the command listener works based on a http server, command tools use http protocol to communicate with it.
+this entity only deploys on physical machine endpoint, listen on tcp 127.0.0.1:6543, providing an operation interface for command line tools such as vmbusifyctl and vmbusifyexec. we defined two types of commands, the first class is built-in commands for controlling the vmbus tunnel, for example, connect to or disconnect from given target virtual machine, the second class is application specified commands, for example, execute ping command on given target virtual machine. actually, the command listener works based on a http server, command tools use http protocol to communicate with it.

 #### 4.2.3 command-executor

-this entity only deploys on virtual machine endpoint, it receives command execution messages from vmbus-tunnel initiated by vmbusifyexec tool via command listener, then it will create process to run required program, redirect stdin and stdout if required, print on stdout could be returned to vmbusifyexec on time. set timeout for executing process is supported and after process terminated, exit code will be returned to vmbusifyexec.
+this entity only deploys on virtual machine endpoint, it receives command execution messages from vmbus tunnel initiated by vmbusifyexec tool via command listener, then it will create process to run required program, redirect stdin and stdout if required, print on stdout could be returned to vmbusifyexec on time. set timeout for executing process is supported and after process terminated, exit code will be returned to vmbusifyexec.

 ### 4.3 socks-proxy approach